10 Facts for National Physical Therapy Month

 The unique properties of the aquatic environment enhance interventions for patients/clients across the age span with musculoskeletal, neuromuscular, cardiovascular/pulmonary, and integumentary diseases, disorders, or conditions.”

-Personal Testimony from a patient:
+Personal testimony from a hydrotherapy patient:

 “I was having long term daily pain when I read an article about a new physical therapy office called River Rock moving into Westchester.
 I decided to stop by and inquire about their services in water.
 That was a fantastic visit.